 When applying strain gages to a shaft, the goal is to obtain accurate data on the forces experienced by the shaft, while changing its strength and other characteristics as little as possible.
 The shaft then acts as a transducer itself.
 The strain gaged shaft, now a transducer, can be used in the same way as a standard shaft to measure the forces that occur in normal usage.

-One of the more complex examples of a custom strain gage transducer is applying it to a crankshaft.
+One of the more complex examples of a custom strain gage transducer is creating a crankshaft transducer.
 Strain gages are applied on a standard crankshaft in order to measure engine torque.
-The wires are routed through the crankshaft to connect to spinning amplifiers and a slip ring mounted on the pulley at the front of the engine.
+The wires are routed through the crankshaft to connect to spinning amplifiers and a slip ring or telemetry system mounted on the pulley at the front of the engine.
 In these applications, multiple channels of strain measurements are collected for analysis.